By Karen Carter | Posted on April 13, 2018 11:29 AM

-Tina Fey’s Mean Girls opened to mixed reviews on Broadway, but the box office is still strong due to the popular film upon which it is based.
+Tina Fey’s Mean Girls Opened to Mixed Reviews on Broadway, but the Box Office is Still Strong Due to the Popular Film Upon Which it is Based

 A Strong Start at the Box OfficePrior to these reviews emerging, the show has already been faring quite well at the box office.
 Over the 4 weeks of reported box office figures so far, the show has brought in an average of 97.79% of its gross potential.
 The first three weeks were especially strong, bringing in over 100% of its gross potential.
 This past week saw a decrease of $292,508 from the week before to reach a weekly gross of $1,176,175, but that may partly be accounted for by the many complimentary tickets that were given out to press to review the piece prior to opening.

 In any case, the following weeks will determine whether the show is going to see an impact from these mixed reviews or not, and awards season will further decide upon the longevity of this musical.